Celebrating Lancashire’s Moorland Heritage

 “I wanted to write more than a ‘then and now’ book, though I do explore many of the places that Clarke originally described and how they have changed,” said Paul.
 “Our moors remain a precious asset which we neglect at our peril.
 They are amongst the few places that haven’t been ‘locked down’ during Covid-19 and are there for everyone to enjoy.
 I hope that my book will add to their appreciation.”

-It will be available at selected shops including Wright Reads of Horwich.
+It is available at selected shops including Wright Reads of Horwich, Bunbury’s real ale shop, Pendle Heritage Centre and more.
 If you know of a shop that would like to take copies let me know.
 I generally avoid chain booksellers but happy to do sale or return from any local shop that’s interested.